fearthecowboy/translate-strings/readme.md

 This tool enables you to add i18n/translations to your TypeScript application without having to rely on *any* third party libraries.

+> **New!**: If you don't want to use automatic translation use `--no-translate` and it will not use the Azure Translator service and you won't have to sign up for an account.
+You can manually update the translations.

 ## How Does It Work?

 By using [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) (ie ``console.log(i`Two plus five is: ${2+5}`)``) you can mark your strings that you want to support translation for.